brihernandez/Unity-TrackIR-Plugin/README.md

 Optional clamps on position and rotation can be applied by checking the `Use Limits` box.

 ## Changelog

+### 1.3 (Jan 23 2021)

+- Protection against trying to create multiple TrackIR clients
+- Protection against trying to run on machines without TrackIR installed
+- More correct handling of rotations for cameras with nonzero start rotations

 ### 1.2 (Apr 6 2020)